TechsCode-Team/UltraMotdWiki/features/server_motd.md

 ![Server Icon](https://i.imgur.com/IWtOa98.png)
 <br>

-You will be able to get icons in 2 ways, the first one is by adding them in the `ServerIcons` folder you find inside the `UltraMotd` folder.
+You will be able to get the icons in 2 ways, the first one is by adding them in the `ServerIcons` folder you find inside the `UltraMotd` folder.
 The second way is getting them from an url, you can use the second way by opening the server icon GUI and then click on the Name Tag in the bottom-right of the GUI (Called `From URL`).
 <br>

 ![From URL](https://i.imgur.com/oTAm7Vd.png)
 <br>

-`Note:` **The size of the icon should be 64x64.**
+`Note:` **In both case the size of the icon should be 64x64.**
 <br>
 <br>